roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 ## Upgrade NodeLocal DNSCache

-If you installed NodeLocal DNSCache on the Add-ons page, you must upgrade NodeLocal DNSCache on the Add-ons page.
-If you installed NodeLocal DNSCache on the App Catalog page, you must uninstall the old version of NodeLocal DNSCache on the Helm chart page and install the new version.
+If you have installed NodeLocal DNSCache on the Add-ons page, you must upgrade NodeLocal DNSCache on the Add-ons page.
+If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall the current version of NodeLocal DNSCache on the Helm chart page and install the latest version.

 **Upgrade NodeLocal DNSCache on the Add-ons page**